YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 The ``routes`` addon provides access to the routes.
 Although the addon is not used by resource store core, it is critical to the server-side Mojito mojito ships with a default implementation.
 The resource store has a method for returning all of the route files in a single merged result.

-Although you can create a custom ``routes`` addon, we recommend using the built-in ``routes`` addon.
+**Who might want to customize their own version of the addon?**

+We do not recommend that developers create a customized ``routes`` addon, but for those developers who want to process the routes or add additional metadata, creating a custom ``routes`` addon might be the solution.

 .. _routes-reqs: